 - Dried fruit such as apricots ginger, blueberries, bananas, plums, peaches, cranberries and cherries

 - Sprinkles and silver dragées

-Melt chocolates in separate bowls.
+- Melt chocolates in separate bowls.
 Line a baking sheet with parchment.
-Spoon 1 tbsp chocolate onto parchment for each palette.
+Spoon 1 tablespoon chocolate onto parchment for each palette.
 Chocolate will settle into a circle.

 - Decorate each palette with pistachios, dried fruit and sprinkles, cutting fruit into slivers or pieces as needed.
 Chill palettes for 30 min.
 If packaging, package while cold.
 Serve.

 Recipe Tara Bench.
 Photography Tara Bench, unless where noted.